vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/kurt-miller/checkin-1.md

 How to use NASA API for my application other than the APOD API/photos from it.

 #### Deliverables for next checkin:

+- Answer should show for flash card on click
+- Start implementing quiz
+- Continue to work towards implementing wireframes